Berachain Node Quickstart β‘ β

 File: ./env.sh

-# CHANGE THESE TWO VALUES
+# CHANGE THESE VALUES

 export MONIKER_NAME=camembera